 - Hold a license issued by the appropriate Virginia board for those program areas requiring a license and a minimum of two years of satisfactory experience at the journeyman level or an equivalent.

 - Have completed a registered apprenticeship program and two years (within the past five years) of satisfactory experience at the journeyman level or an equivalent level in the trade; or

 - Have four years of work experience at the management or supervisory level or equivalent or have a combination of four years of training and work experience at the management or supervisory level or equivalent.

 Individuals holding the Technical Professional License who seek the Collegiate Professional or Postgraduate Professional License must meet the professional teacher's assessment requirement.

-During the three years the Provisional Special Education License is valid, the individual must complete all requirements for the special education endorsement area, complete professional studies requirements, and meet Virginia's professional teacher's assessment (VCLA and VRA) requirement prescribed by the Board of Education.
+During the three years the Provisional Special Education License is valid, the individual must complete all requirements for the special education endorsement area (Sections 510 - 550), complete professional studies requirements (Sections 130, 190), and meet Virginia's professional teacher's assessment (VCLA and VRA) requirement prescribed by the Board of Education.

-Pupil Personnel Services License.
-The Pupil Personnel Services License is a five-year, renewable license available to an individual who has earned an appropriate graduate degree from a regionally accredited college or university with an endorsement for guidance counselor, school psychologist, school social worker, speech-language pathologist preK-12, or vocational evaluator.
+The Pupil Personnel Services License is a five-year, renewable license available to an individual who has earned an appropriate graduate degree from a regionally accredited college or university with an endorsement for guidance counselor, school psychologist, school social worker, or vocational evaluator.
 This license does not require teaching experience.